aliceSmartCastle/PngDownload/README.md

     when it downloading mybe during the
     error of HttpError or urllibError(or state code 101 or 403)
     i can not sovel this Error,sorry
+## Refer_wedsite
+it's default value is 'None' it use to your want picture address on address main wedsite,if Refer_wedsite is 'None',it standard for the default download picture main wedsite if you want to use the other wedsite no default picture main wedsite,please input the your download picture main wedsite nya
 ## the advance command
  ### method[defaultPath]change the defaultPath name
      this method is answer the question